pwamsley2015/rts-labs-challenge/README.md

 1. The variable declaration and intended assignment must be seperated.
 1. The compiler won't allow reference to the variable after the try/catch if it was *potentially* never initalized, even if proper exception handling makes this impossible.
 To me, it feels rather ridiculous that `Object var;` won't work, but `Object var = null;` will.
 1. Wrapping assignment in a try/catch block introduces two new scopes, which seems overkill when we're just trying to assign a variable.
 1. This situation often occurs when a developer doesn't know that the assignment requires exception handling.
 So, they'll write something like: ```FirebaseOptions options = new FirebaseOptions(...)```.
-Then my IDE will kindly let me know that I need a try/catch, and even automatically generate it for me:
+Then their IDE will kindly let them know that they need a try/catch, and even automatically generate it:

 ```java
 FirebaseOptions options;